Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Methodology

 \subsection{Truncated Step-Level Sampling}

 Our key algorithmic novelty is \emph{truncated step-level sampling}: instead of sampling $k$ complete independent trajectories that may diverge from the very first step, we sample $k$ truncated trajectories that share a common prefix and differ only at the next reasoning step $t$.
+This design is motivated by a key theoretical result: we prove in Section~\ref{sec:theory} (Theorem~\ref{thm:var-reduction}) that truncated sampling reduces the variance of advantage estimates by up to a factor of $T$ compared to full-trajectory sampling, directly yielding lower-variance policy gradients and more stable training.
+Empirically, this translates to faster convergence and a higher reward ceiling (Section~\ref{sec:experiments}, Figure~\ref{fig:training-dynamics}).

 \paragraph{Formal Definition.} Let $\tau_{<t} = (s_1, q_1, d_1, \ldots, s_{t-1}, q_{t-1}, d_{t-1})$ denote the trajectory prefix up to (but not including) step $t$.
 At each step $t$, we generate $k$ candidate next-step actions by sampling from the policy conditioned on the shared prefix: